miquelvir/lsds-2025/DEVELOPER_SETUP.md

 docker compose up --build
 ```

-- Check you can access the server when it runs in Docker
+- In another terminal, check you can access the server when it runs in Docker

 ```zsh
 curl -X GET http://127.0.0.1:8001/info | jq